epsagon/epsagon-python/README.md

 ### Django

-Tracing Django application can be declared in two methods:
+Tracing Django application can be done in two methods:
 1. [Auto-tracing](#auto-tracing) using the environment variable.
 2. Calling the SDK.